A new way to earn college credit while attending LAU.

 Select Courses in SIS

-*Note: You are only indicating interest in DSU courses in SIS.
-Additional steps are required to officially register for concurrent enrollment .
+Note: In SIS, you are only indicating interest in DSU courses.
+Additional steps are required to officially apply and register for concurrent enrollment.
+(See step 3 below.)

 Things to Know